MicrosoftDocs/power-platform/power-platform/admin/manage-apps.md

 2. Select **Resources** > **Dynamics 365 apps** from the left-side menu.

-   You'll see a list of installed or available to install or configure Dynamics 365 apps for the signed-in user and their tenant.
+   You'll see a list of installed or available to install or configure Dynamics 365 apps for the signed-in user.
 An admin will see all installed or available to install apps.

    Duplicate items will appear under **Name** if you have the same app license applied to multiple environments.